Marketing Strategy ยท Updated July 9, 2026

 If the answer is only "more numbers," slow down.

-What music promotion should actually do
+What music promotion should do

 Good promotion should help you get in front of the right people and learn something useful about them.